 It's about the notion of having a miracle in your life and giving thanks to the sometimes non-visible saints and elements of faith we have in Mexico.
 I thought it was very fascinating to somehow find the subjects in the songs and then kind of place them in the same way towards showing and giving thanks for the blessings that we have in our life but then also questioning the interpretation of each of these pieces, which are miracles and sins.

-Ranchera is really a genre -- it's a form that is kind of about the profane.
+Ranchera is really a genre --

 But I would have to say that the Ranchera is mostly accompanied by tequila or mescal.
 And I think that's when we will tell our sins, and that's why I chose the Rancheras at this point -- And of course because its one of the only forms were you can really spill your guts.
 And I think that's what we are going through right now.
 We are in desperate times, and you need something with which you can really express your soul.